conmaol/maglocunus/notes.md

 Anyone with a MS365 Copilot licence can create a 'lite agent' from within MS365 Copilot Chat.
 - Lite agents are specialist chat assistants to boost personal productivity.
-- They can be shared for use by your team (using a link), but you are the sole owner.
+- They can be shared for use within your organisation (using a link), but you are the sole owner.
 - They cannot be published externally.
 - They have access to your MS Graph, and also to the wider internet.
 - Lite agents are built using no-code methods: